David Needham: Queens Park Rangers

 He was signed by Queens Park Rangers in the close season of 1977 for £90,000.
 He was signed to replace the recently retired Frank McLintock in the centre of QPR's defence.
 He only spent six months at the West London club.

 Nottingham Forest

 Newly promoted Nottingham Forest signed him in December 1977 for £140,000.
-At the end of the 1977–78 season he had picked up a winners medal as Forest won the First Division, but was ineligible for the League Cup which they won as he had played for QPR earlier in the competition.
+At the end of the 1977–78 season he had picked up a winners medal as Forest won the First Division, but was ineligible for the Football League Cup which they won as he had played for QPR earlier in the competition.
 He did win a League Cup winners medal the following season when Forest retained the trophy, and was in the team which lost the 1980 final, when a mix-up between Needham and Peter Shilton led to the winning goal for Andy Gray.
 He was an unused substitute in both of Forest's European Cup final wins in 1979 and 1980.